rehierl/node-tree-outliner/2-0-core-design/5-0-subsection.md

 to be open for as long as one of its inner sections is still open.

 * An inner section always ends with, or inside of its parent section:
-  That is, because the inner section's parent container never is an ancestor of the parent section's parent container.
+  That is because the inner section's parent container never is an ancestor of the parent section's parent container.
 And, because of that, an inner section can not end outside of its parent section.
   That is, an inner section never ends with a node that does not also belong to the inner section's parent section.
 * An inner section always begins inside of its parent section:
-  That is, because the first content node of an inner section always is located in between the inner section's sectioning node and the exit event of the inner section's parent container.
+  That is because the first content node of an inner section always is located in between the inner section's sectioning node and the exit event of the inner section's parent container.